 - Refusing to tolerate incidents of dishonesty or lack of integrity.

 - Committing to bring incidents of dishonesty or lack of integrity to the attention of the Chairperson of the Academic and Professional Misconduct Committee or the Director of Student Life.

 Copyright is the legal protection of all forms creative expression on any form of media.

-Students should be aware of the limits of the fair use of intellectual property, which is protected under copyright law in cyberspace as well as the real world.
+Be aware of the limits of the fair use of intellectual property, which is protected under copyright law in cyberspace as well as the real world.

 To the general public, intellectual property, in the form of computer software and digitized entertainment, is a highly tempting target for reproduction and distribution.
-But intellectual property is protected under copyright law in cyberspace as well as the real world, and students need to be aware of the limits of fair use.
+But intellectual property is protected under copyright law in cyberspace as well as the real world, and you need to be aware of the limits of your fair use.
 Illegal duplication, file-sharing or use of any type of intellectual property constitutes copyright infringement and could be subject to College disciplinary action and civil and criminal penalties, including fines.

 Creators Own Exclusive Rights